Market Saturation

 - Expand into Niche Markets: Identify underserved segments and tailor offerings to them.

-- Innovate Products & Services: Improve offerings through features, design, or sustainability.
+- Innovate Products & Services: Improve offerings through features, designFunction meets form—design shapes how brands look, feel, and connect through everything from logos to layouts., or sustainability.

 Examples of Brands Thriving in Saturated Markets